bemasc/svcb-dane/draft-ietf-dnsop-svcb-dane.md

 * The transport prefix MUST be the transport of this connection attempt (possibly influenced by the "alpn" SvcParam).
 * The port prefix MUST be the port number of this connection attempt (possibly influenced by the "port" SvcParam).

 If the initial TLSA base domain is the start of a secure CNAME chain, clients MUST first try to use the end of the chain as the TLSA base domain, with fallback to the initial base domain, as described in {{Section 7 of RFC7671}}.
+However, domain owners SHOULD NOT place a CNAME record on a SVCB TargetName, as this arrangement is unusual, inefficient, and at risk for deprecation in a future revision.

 If any TLSA QNAME is aliased by a CNAME, clients MUST follow the TLSA CNAME to complete the resolution of the TLSA record.
 (This does not alter the TLSA base domain.)